-The Basel III disclosures contained herein relate to the Indian Branches of Credit Agricole Corporate & Investment Bank ('the Bank') for the year ended Jun 30, 2020.
-These are primarily in the context of the disclosures required under Annex 18 - Pillar 3 disclosure requirements of the Reserve Bank of India ('the RBI') Master Circular - Basel III Capital Regulations dated 1st July 2015.
-The Bank has implemented the requirements laid down by RB I for Pillar 3 disclosure, covering both the qualitative and quantitative items.
+The Basel III disclosures contained herein relate to the Indian Branches of Credit Agricole Corporate & Investment Bank ('the Bank') for the period ended December 31, 2018.
+These are primarily in the context of the disclosures required under Annex 18 - Pillar 3 disclosure requirements of the Reserve Bank of India ('the RBI') Master Circular - Basel III Capital Regulations dated 1st July 2015 and any updates thereafter.
+The Bank has implemented the requirements laid down by RBI for Pillar 3 disclosure, covering both the qualitative and quantitative items.
 The information provided has been reviewed by senior management and is in accordance with the guidelines prescribed by the RBI.

 All table DF references relate to those mentioned in Annex 18 - Pillar 3 of the above mentioned circular.